Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 This will use `mytopo` as the default topology and invoke the `mytest` test.

+This can be a very convenient one-line command to start up Mininet, run an end-to-end system test (or multiple tests), and shut down Mininet.
+If an exception occurs, the standard Mininet cleanup code will be invoked as `mn` usually does in that case.

 #### Adding new CLI commands in a `--custom` file

 It's easy to add new CLI commands in a `--custom` file: